steren/litestream-cloud-run-example/README.md

 * `PROJECT_ID` with your Google Cloud project ID.

 When the deployment completes, open the `.run.app` URL of the Cloud Run service.

+**Important:** Litestream currently does not work well on automatically scaled platforms like Cloud Run because it **expects a maximum of one instance**.
+Make sure to use `--max-instances 1` or `--scale 1`.

 The command has built the source code into a container using Cloud Build then deployed it to Cloud Run.